IgniteUI/igniteui-docfx/en/components/sparkline.md

 -   `Line`
 -   `Win/Loss`

-The type is defined by setting the `DisplayType` property.
-If the `DisplayType` property is not specified, then by default, the `Line` type is displayed.
+The type is defined by setting the [`displayType`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#displaytype) property.
+If the [`displayType`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#displaytype) property is not specified, then by default, the `Line` type is displayed.

 The `Win/Loss` sparkline type is a column chart type, in which the value of each column is equal to either the positive maximum (for positive values) or the negative minimum (for negative values) of the bound data set, often denoting a Win or a Loss, or similar opposing concepts.
 For the `Win/Loss` sparkline to display properly, the data set should have both positive and negative values.